 About the Logo

-The unfolded pages of the book represents the unrestrained potential of the UP System’s eight (8) Constituent University Libraries and one (1) autonomous unit in addressing the challenges of the 21st Century.
+The unfolded pages of the book represent the unrestrained potential of the UP System’s eight (8) Constituent University Libraries and one (1) autonomous unit in addressing the challenges of the 21st Century.

 Placed at the middle of the book is a rendition of Guillermo Tolentino’s Oblation, an epitome of self-sacrifice in the name of nation building.
 Akin to a book spine, it binds and anchors each university library on the ideals of Honor, Excellence, and Service.